Puerto Rico hit by island-wide power blackout

 [Graphic: http://tmsnrt.rs/2jYDF9s]]

-The latest outage came as Major League Baseball's Cleveland Indians and Minnesota Twins squared off in San Juan on Wednesday night, part of an effort by MLB to bring attention to and raise money for Puerto Rico.
+The latest outage comes as Major League Baseball's Cleveland Indians and Minnesota Twins square off in San Juan on Wednesday night, part of an effort by MLB to bring attention to and raise money for Puerto Rico.

-San Juan Mayor Carmen Yulin Cruz, who has criticized PREPA and the U.S. response to the power restoration effort, said on Twitter that the city would bring in extra lights and security for the game, which was played as scheduled.
+San Juan Mayor Carmen Yulin Cruz, who has criticized PREPA and the U.S. response to the power restoration effort, said on Twitter that the city will bring in extra lights and security for the game.

 (Reporting by Nick Brown and Scott DiSavino; Additional reporting by Jessica Resnick-Ault; Editing by Jeffrey Benkoe and Leslie Adler)